I had a good day at the second-hand store last week!

 - Buy a variety of colors, patterns, and textures.
 I like to have a good selection of plain colors on hand.

-- Thrifts stores are great to find sweaters, but GARAGE or TAG SALES are where it is at!
-You can usually pick a good wool sweater up at a garage sale for 1-3 buckaroos. (the garage sale season has started in my area) YEA!
+- Thrift stores are great for sweaters, but GARAGE or TAG SALES are where it’s at!
+You can usually pick a good wool sweater up at a garage sale for 1-3 buckaroos.
+(The garage sale season has started in my area) YEA!

 - Thrift store sweaters seem to run from $3 to $7.
 It just depends.